polkadot-js/api/packages/api-derive/README.md

-# @polkadot/api-derive
+# @plugnet/api-derive

-Common functions used across Polkadot, derived from RPC calls and storage queries.
+Common functions used across Plugnet, derived from RPC calls and storage queries.

 ## Classes